kpence/kpmpc/README.md

 This program is really unfinished, I started rewriting it.

-This program requires a ~/.kpmpcrc
+This program requires a ~/.kpmpcrc, the defaults are in ./default.kpmpcrc